Caparrini/SDCND-TrafficSignClassifier/writeup.md

 * training set accuracy of 0.957
 * validation set accuracy of 0.929
 * test set accuracy of 0.800

+I tried diferent modifications in the LeNet architecture trying to get more training and validation accuracy.
+I did not add more layers but modified the outputs in one of the convolutional layers (16 filters to 32 as mentioned before).
+In addiction, I played around with the values of epochs, batchsize and learning rate until I get this final configuration with acceptable final accuracy to test in the test set.
+The learning rate is low avoiding overfit, the number of epochs is adjusted to the point more training do not improve the model and the batchsize is the which gives me better result.

 ### Test a Model on New Images